opendihu/opendihu/doc/sphinx/user/installation.rst

 * ``maierbn/opendihu:2004``, ``maierbn/opendihu:1804``, ``maierbn/opendihu:1604``:

   * images based on Ubuntu 20.04, 18.04, and 16.04
-  * dependencies are installed (except precice), petsc only has standard functionality
+  * dependencies are installed (except preCICE), petsc only has standard functionality
   * the core is built in release target
   * examples are not yet built